• Home

 best ielts band score chart 2

-The test taker has fully operational command of the language with only occasional inaccuracies and inappropriate words.
+The test taker has a fully operational command of the language with only occasional inaccuracies and inappropriate words.
 Also, they may misunderstand some things in unfamiliar situations.

 • Band Score 7 – Good User